bigianb/ps2-functests/setup.md

 docker run --name ps2dev -t -i -v .:/home/src -w /home/src ps2dev/ps2dev sh
 ```

 You now have a container running.
-You need to add make and cdrkit, so run:
+You need to add make and cdrkit, and some other libs so run:

 ```
-apk add make cdrkit
+apk add make mpfr mpc mpc1 cdrkit
 ```

 you can now run make to build the ps2 ISO file.